Netflix/metaflow-docs/docs/metaflow/configuring-flows/config-driven-experimentation.md

 Typically, you would use a `foreach` to sweep over a parameter grid, but if the experiments require changes in decorators, Hydra comes in handy again, thanks to its native support for [sweeping over experiments](https://hydra.cc/docs/patterns/configuring_experiments/#sweeping-over-experiments).
-Since parameter grid can be large, it is not convenient to run experiments sequentially as with `hydra-benchmark`.
+Since the parameter grid can be large, it is not convenient to run experiments sequentially as with `hydra-benchmark`.
 While we could parallelize experiments in a limited fashion on our local workstation, a more robust solution for large-scale experimentation is to deploy experiments to one of the [production orchestrators supported by Metaflow](/production/scheduling-metaflow-flows/introduction), which allows us